 Enterprises and organisations can never assume that doing the right thing in terms of procurement ethics is automatic.
 Ignorance, doubt, temptation, and fear must be dispersed and replaced by a clear ethical model for all to follow.
 The advantages will be greater efficiency and value from procurement activities, a better brand image for the organisation concerned, and increased loyalty from end-customers and appreciation from the public in general.

-Editor’s Note: This post was originally published in September 2015.
+Editor’s Note: We originally published this post in September 2015.
 It has since been revamped and updated with information that is more comprehensive.
-The most recent updates were made in October 2018.
+The most recent updates were made in August 2020.